 A theft occurs whenever a person deprives someone else of his or her property with the intention to permanently deprive the owner of its possession.
 In the law, the word "theft" is often used to describe a wide range of crimes that involve the taking of property.
 For example, embezzlement, extortion, receiving stolen property, and unauthorized use of property can all be considered theft.
 However, grand theft typically applies to what is known as larceny, the theft of personal or tangible property.

 Traditionally, states differentiated between two types of larceny: grand and petit (or petty) larceny.
 These two types of larceny crimes were based on the value of the property stolen, with grand theft applying when the property was more valuable than a specific dollar amount as identified by law.

-Today, most states have theft or larceny laws that do away with the distinction between grand theft and petty theft, though all states have laws that impose varying degrees of penalties based on the value of the property.
+Today, many states have theft or larceny laws that do away with a singular distinction between grand theft and petty theft.
+States might still use the term grand theft but, even in these states, most impose varying degrees of grand theft penalties rather than just one.

 Grand theft is considered a more serious theft offense because the property stolen is highly valuable based on monetary value or type of property.

 How much the property must be worth before the crime is considered a grand theft instead of a petit theft differs between states.
 In many states, that amount is somewhere along the lines of $1,000 to $5,000.
 Say the monetary threshold between grand theft and petty theft is $2,500.
 This means that someone who steals property worth $2,499 commits petty theft, while someone who steals property worth $2,500 commits grand theft.